A Home Away From Home

 Even when we go on holiday, before we know it we’ve hung up our suits or dresses, set up our toiletries in the bathroom, and found a sensible place for our shoes.
 At first it takes you a while to remember where the bathroom light switch is or in which drawer you’ve put your socks, but soon enough you’re referring to this temporary hotel, room, villa or wherever you are, as your “home from home”.

-The reason we then feel sad to leave holiday is because we've made an idyllic home out of a brand-new place.
+The reason we then feel sad to leave the holiday is that we’ve made an idyllic home out of a brand-new place.
 No matter how large villas are, they always become homely when we share wonderful memories with our loved ones.